cicksuy1/reading-guide-extantion/readme.md

 A lightweight Chrome extension that adds a customizable reading bar overlay to webpages, enhancing focus and improving the reading experience.

+## Future Goals

+- **Chrome PDF Viewer Integration**: Expand the functionality to support the Chrome PDF viewer, helping users read and navigate through documents with the same customizable bar.
+- **Enhanced Accessibility Features**:
+  - Integrate with text-to-speech tools for a seamless reading experience.
+  - Add keyboard shortcuts for toggling visibility or adjusting settings.
+  - Introduce a "focus mode" that dims the rest of the screen to reduce distractions.

 ## Features

 - **Dynamic Reading Bar**: Follows your cursor's Y position to guide your reading.